roddhjav/ecurve/README.md

 ```

 **WARNING**
-Option like keygen, crypt and decrypt are mandatory.
+Options like `--keygen`, `--crypt` and `--decrypt` are mandatory.
 The other option are not mandatory, the default path are :
 * Curve : `curves/w256-001.gp`
 * Public key : `keys/elgamal.pub`
 * Private key : `keys/elgamal`